-Staff turnover costs Australian businesses $33 billion each year, and replacing staff can cost an average of two to two and a half times their annual salary.
+Staff turnover costs Australian businesses $33 billion each year and replacing staff can cost an average of two to two and a half times their annual salary.
 Every business has to deal with staff turnover, and every business owner can gain valuable insight from those businesses that function well despite a high rotation of staff.
-In fact, it is an opportunity to invest in and grow your business to be even better than before!
+It is an opportunity to invest in and grow your business to be even better than before!

 “People come and go, but systems remain constant,” Michael E Gerber

 Staff turnover is a great way of improving the talent pool in a business.
 With new people come new skills, and a new way of seeing things that perhaps a body of staff that have been there for longer may not see.
 Having these insights can provide space for innovation and creativity,

 and with lots of opportunities for recruitment, the business owner and the leadership team can be picked from the best of the bunch.
 Increasing the quality of the overall staff body, and picking highly qualified expert staff, can only benefit the rest of the business overall.

 A key lesson we can learn from businesses that function well with a high staff turnover is one of the simplest but most effective.
 With new people come fresh insights and perspectives.
 They bring a new way of seeing things that perhaps the staff that have been there for longer may not see, especially when in the habit of doing things the same way without introspection.
 Having these crystal clear insights can only provide space for innovation and creativity, always finding ways to make things better, and improving the approaches and the processes that are done across the company.